who we are

 I have two primitive-type dogs, of Spitz ancestry, a female Samoyed and a male Japanese Spitz.

-They are both over-reactive, thankfully one less than the other and not for the same triggers.
+Both over-reactive, thankfully one less than the other and not about the same stimuli.

-Hence, introvert, suspicious of strangers, at times totally disconnected from their environment, moody, competitive, briefly, a bit of everything.
+They are, introvert, suspicious of strangers, hyper-vigilant, at times totally disconnected from their environment, moody, competitive, briefly a bit of everything.

 My female Sammy, originally from a Bulgarian puppy farm/mill, later repatriated to a French pet shop – from where I recovered her – was already predisposed to a stressful life, deprived from her conspecifics and the imprinting period, until the final destination to France.